CalCars Squared (CC2)

 Classic and luxury vehicles: Pricey but popular; they start the ball rolling.
 Prince Harry and Meghan Markle raised awareness when they drove to their wedding in a converted Jaguar E-Type.
 Greg “Gadget” Abbott of Left Coast Conversions in Los Angeles, was featured in the documentary, The Revenge of the Electric Car.
 Some of the many small companies offering one-off conversions could be financed or merged to expand.
 A helpful start could include a director of converters: see Driving, Treehugger, NY Times, and at Automobile, The Five Best Classic Cars to Convert to Electric Vehicles.
 A $5,000 kit with wheel motors to convert Vespa scooters is turning heads.

 Pickup trucks: The Ford F-Series, Chevy Silverado, and Dodge Ram are the top selling US vehicles.
 They have plenty of room for batteries.
 Start with F-150s in rural and farm communities.
-Market validation: Ford is expected to deliver an EV F-150 in 2022.
+Market validation: Ford has announced it will deliver its F-150 Lightning all-electric pickup in 2022.
 Could we propose that the company and its local dealers cooperate with auto and electrical unions plus governments for approved, safe conversions?
 Jaguar set a precedent: before retreating from its plan to offer new E-type Concept Zeros, the company said it would offer conversion kits for 1961-1975 model Es.)

 Next could be local delivery vans, schoolbuses, yard and port vehicles.
 And eventually luxury passenger cars.
 Plus the highest volume combustion-fueled stationary machines at farms and factories.